Dog Bites and Homeowners’ Insurance

 Dog owners who fail to obtain adequate insurance coverage are at risk of bankruptcy and loss of their home and other assets if their canine bites and seriously injures someone.

 The Fort Lauderdale dog bite injury lawyers at The Ansara Law Firm are committed to ascertaining the best avenue for obtaining compensation for our injured clients.Florida Dog Owner Liability

 The American Pet Products Association estimates 55 million U.S. households have at least one dog, and many have more than one.

 Florida dog owners are strictly liable for the injuries their dogs cause in a bite or attack.
 F.S.
 767.04 holds that any person who is bitten either in a public place or while lawfully in a private place is entitled to collect damages.

 There is a comparative negligence provision indicating dog bite victims who in any way contributed to the aggression or bite (i.e., teasing or harassing the dog) will have their damage award reduced comparatively.
 However, that fact alone won’t prohibit the person from being able to pursue damages.Do Homeowners’ Insurance Policies Usually Cover Dog Bites?

-Many homeowners’ insurance and renters’ insurance policies do cover dog bite injuries.
+Many homeowners’ insurance and renters’ insurance policies in Fort Lauderdale and elsewhere in Florida do cover dog bite injuries.
 In fact, the Insurance Information Institute (III) reports that: